What Does Minnesota Law Say? Spanish

 Best Practices

-- Children under the age of 13 should sit in the rear of a vehicle.
+• Children under the age of 13 should sit in the back seat of a vehicle.

 Laws of neighboring states